microsoft/appcenter/specs/2019-02/Identity/Identity-Spec.md

 User Experience:

 - Yolanda has a great app idea to allow her app users to log their fitness activity with their fitness trackers.
 She would like to get started on the app and track the identity of her users via third-party identity providers.
-- She integrates the App Center Identity SDK and calls appcenter.login() and is provided with a UI that allows her app users to login via third-party identity providers {Google, Facebook, or Microsoft} or email/password.
+- She integrates the App Center Identity SDK and calls appcenter.signIn() and is provided with a UI that allows her app users to login via third-party identity providers {Google, Facebook, or Microsoft} or email/password.
   - The UI also allows her to sign up for an account, and this requires the app user to type in their email address and password.
 - Once done,
   - The user is directed to the URL that Yolanda sets, and the app user can start using her app.